 - Provision of real-time information in a detailed manner will be possible within a single window as the information available with various agencies across the supply chain will be integrated by the system.

 - Tracking the goods in transit with the help of logistics data bank service.

-- Overall lead time of the movement of container across the western corridor will be reduced.
-This shall further help in reduction of transaction costs of the consignees and the shippers.
+- The overall lead time of the movement of a container across the western corridor will be reduced.
+This shall further help in the reduction of transaction costs of the consignees and the shippers.

 |UPSC 2020||Coastal Erosion in India||Sagarmala Project|